 It’s not the first time I’ve watched and reviewed a documentary movie.
 If the subject matter is relevant to the site, the readers appreciate such reviews.
 That’s why, when I came upon the Danish short film 12 toner ned (12 Notes Down), I felt compelled to feature it on the site.
 Directed by Andreas Koefoed, the film focuses on the experiences of a young member of the Royal Chapel Choir as he realizes that his changing voice would require him to stop singing.

 If you have followed any choir for a while, undoubtedly you have noted that their members change throughout the years and sometimes throughout the months.
 All choristers take pride in their vocal abilities.
-But they know that a day would come when their voices will lose their treble qualities.
+But they know that a day will come when their voices will lose their treble qualities.
 It’s a change not everyone is prepared for.

 You may recall the 1962 movie Almost Angels, which addresses the same subject matter in a more dramatized manner.
-12 Notes Down would be of interest to anyone with an admiration and appreciation for the music of youth choirs.
+12 Notes Down would be of interest to anyone with admiration and appreciation for the music of youth choirs.
 Young singers, themselves, would benefit from viewing the film as, in a way, it will help them prepare for this inevitable change in their lives.

 12 Notes Down Trailer

 The film is freely available on Vimeo.